JD-2006/Pwnagotchi-Dual-WiFi/README.md

 My hardware is a Pi Zero W, RTC, A rando GPS module I had laying around from a drone project, A Cable Matters WiFi adapter (Panda), A shutdown button scavenged from a old computer case and an extra LED.

+I used WinSCP as soon as I could ssh in for file manipulation.
+Ext2Fsd is a driver for windows to be able to read ext2 etc Linux volumes so you can plug your sd card into your pc for file transfers also.

 *** Caveats Aplenty *** :dragon:

 My OS flavor is https://github.com/jayofelony/pwnagotchi-torch but 'should' work on others.